 A 15-year loan will allow you to build equity faster with a lower interest rate and less in interest charges.
 The monthly mortgage payment will be higher, however.

-While mortgage rates remain at historic lows, it typically makes sense to choose a fixed loan.
-Fixed-rate mortgages are usually the better deal when rates are low, even if you will stay in your home for a short time.
+While mortgage rates remain at historic lows, it typically makes sense to choose a fixed mortgage.
+Fixed-rate mortgages are usually the better deal when rates are low, even if you only stay in your home for a short time.
 This is especially true if you want the security of the same payment and interest rate, and you are willing to pay more in interest.

-You can use a mortgage calculator to compare the costs of a fixed versus an adjustable-rate loan to decide which makes more sense for you.
+You can use a mortgage calculator to compare the costs of a fixed versus an adjustable-rate mortgage to decide which makes more sense for you.

 Mortgage Investors Group, based in Tennessee, offers residential financing in a number of states in the southeast, See MIG Service Areas.
 Terms and conditions to apply to home financing.
 We want to share with you the loan terms vary based on several characteristics and your financial profile.
 These include but are not limited to loan program, loan purpose, occupancy, credit history, credit score, assets, and other criteria per loan type.
 The repayment terms and interest rate may vary from time to time.
 The terms represented here are based on certain assumptions outlined below and/or noted on the loan outline page.
 Additional details concerning privacy, program disclosures, licensing specifics may be found at migonline.com Legal Information.MIG Loan Officers will help gather the information needed for an individual assessment to provide home financing which matches the loan characteristics with your home financing needs based on your financial profile, when you are ready to begin a full loan application.
 For estimates and general information before that step, the basis for which the mortgage financing information are as follows: